 Here is a simplified diagram of the tree of life as currently

-understoold.
+understood.
 I have eliminated some levels that are still

 controversial or do not distinguish living organisms of interest

-to aquarium keepers.
+aquarium inhabitants.
 Click to enlarge.

 Predators are guests whose short-term interaction with our